 IV.
 ANCILLARY COMPONENTS

 Wiring: Choosing the right size wire for your solar power system is critical.
 Undersized wiring will reduce the efficiency of your system, and with environmental factors already working against your system, you obviously want to avoid this.
-Many professional installers use 10/2 wire (10 refers to the gauge and 2 refers to the number of wires) to connect the solar panels to the combiner box, and 8/2 wire to connect the combiner box to the charge controller, and the charge controller to the battery.
+Many professional installers use 10/2 wire (the number "10" refers to the gauge of the wire and "2" refers to the number of wires) to connect the solar panels to the combiner box, and 8/2 wire to connect the combiner box to the charge controller, and the charge controller to the battery.
 This approach will work for most solar power systems installed in all but the largest RVs with the largest systems, but you should still size the wiring in your system by using a tool like Blue Sea's excellent Circuit Wizard.

 Fuses/Circuit Breakers: In-line fuses or circuit breakers are important to protect the wiring and components in your system from shorts and other catastrophic failures.
 Place one on the positive wire within a foot of your battery and another in between the combiner box and the charge controller.
 The size of the fuse or breaker depends upon the size of wire used in your system.
-Place no larger than a 30 amp fuse or circuit breaker for 10-AWG wire; no larger than a 48 amp fuse for 8-AWG; no larger than a 74 amp fuse for 6-AWG; and no larger than a 120 amp fuse for 4-AWG wire.
+Place no larger than a 30 amp fuse or circuit breaker for 10 gauge wire; no larger than a 48 amp fuse for 8 gauge; no larger than a 74 amp fuse for 6 gauge; and no larger than a 120 amp fuse for 4 gauge wire.

 Combiner Box: Some kind of system wire interface or combiner box will be needed on the roof to connect the solar panel to the solar power system.
 Most RVs with factory installed solar power systems use a simple two-pronged plug as a roof top interface.
 This kind of interface works fine, but can accommodate just one panel, so if you want more than one solar panel in your system, you'll need a combiner box.
 The combiner box offered by AM Solar can connect up to seven solar panels to your system.